qbead/qbeadWebsite/content/book/basics.md

 In different communities, computer programs are referred to by different names: program, sketch, script, etc.
-Arduino tends to call them sketches, because in them you sketch out what your device is supposed to do.
+Arduino tends to call them sketches, because you use them to sketch out what your device is supposed to do.
-We also like the name script, because it invokes the idea of a sequence of instructions: the instructions you give to the device and the order in which you want them to be executed.
+We also like the name script, because it invokes the idea of a sequence of instructions: the programs you write are a set of instructions you give to the device and the order in which you want them to be executed.

-Computers are not particularly smart, so you need to be very explicit in your instructions.
+Computers follow instructions, and do not solve problems on their own.
+So, you need to be very explicit in the instructions that you write when you program!
 The particular language we are using imposes a certain structure on our programs.
-The most bare-bones program would look like this:
+The most bare-bones program looks like this:

 ```c++
 void setup() {